plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/implementation_sequence.md

 ## Overview

-This document outlines the planned sequence for implementing the core components and features of the CyberDeltaEngine (`DuskNetAI`) Prototype 0.0.1, incorporating the revised priorities from critic feedback.
+This document outlines the planned sequence for implementing the core components and features of the CyberDeltaEngine (`CyberDeltaEngine`) Prototype 0.0.1, incorporating the revised priorities from critic feedback.

 ## Phase 1: Setup & Foundational Infrastructure (Completed)